thep1geon/bonsai/README.md

 #### What's in a name?

-The idea is to name everything (each subsystem and other utilities) after trees.
+Everything (each subsystem and other utilities) is named after a tree kind of pretaining to what the thing is.
+A bonsai is a tree that is purposefully kept small.
+So the idea is to have a bonsai forest of subsystems and utilities.

 ##### Bonsai OS

 - Kernel and various subsystems

     - Willow   -> Kernel

-    - Ash      -> Shell (Funny accronym for (A)nother (SH)ell which is something
-                        I've been wanting to do for a while now)

     - Fir      -> File System

     - Cypress  -> Memory Manager for the kernel

 - Outside of the kernel stuffs

+    - Ash      -> Shell (Funny accronym for (A)nother (SH)ell which is something
+                        I've been wanting to do for a while now)

     - Sakura   -> Display Server